How to Dispose of Used Cooking Grease

-Frying and broiling (or grilling) food often results in left-over used cooking grease.
-The temptation is to pour it away down the kitchen sink.
-Stop!
-You should never do this as hardened fats can cause blocked drains.
-They will also interfere with the natural bacterial decomposition process of a septic tank.
+Frying and broiling (or grilling) food creates used cooking grease.
+You may be tempted to pour it down the kitchen sink.
+This is a bad idea as hardened fats cause blocked drains.
+These waste oils can also interfere with the natural bacterial decomposition processes of septic tanks.

 1. Reduce Cooking Fat and Eat More Healthily

 When cooking use as little oil or fat as possible.
 Use just enough oil to prevent the food from sticking to the pan, but not enough to drown it.
 You can buy spray cans of cooking oil that allow you to use just a tiny amount of oil.
 It is healthier for you to have less fat in your cooked food.

 If there is a small amount of grease left in the pan or on the grill after cooking then wipe it up with some paper kitchen towel.
 That way you can dispose if it in the general garbage rather than letting it join your detergent-filled dishwasher waste water down the drain.

 Fried Eggs Are Healthier if Cooked With Less Fat